HiThisIsNotCodeRepo/HelloGoInAction/Chap5/README.md

 Identifier starts with uppercase letter can be accessed by outside package, if starts with lowercase then means its private in its own package.

+*Embedding type with lowercase type name and uppercase field*

+In that case, the embedding type can't be accessed but because outer type inherit embedding type's field and method so by using `outer.embedField` we can init embedding type field.